author: niplav, created: 2024-04-22, modified: 2025-01-28, language: english, status: in progress, importance: 5, confidence: likely

 —Caspar Oesterheld, “Multiverse-wide Cooperation via Correlated Decision Making” p.
 18, 2018

-Thus: Consider proposing the most naïve formula (which we'll designate
+Thus: Consider the some naïve formula (which we'll designate by

 programs compute what they compute.